top of page

 Your US Citizen spouse can petition for you get the green card.
 If you are both in the US, the process is called “Adjustment of Status”.

-• We will need to show that the US spouse (or the couple together) earns more than 125% of the poverty line for your household size.
-This generally requires the US spouse or the couple to earn about $25,000 per year, although the precise threshold can vary year by year.
+• The petition must show that the couple together earns more than 125% of the poverty line for your household size.
+This generally requires the couple to earn about $30,000 per year, although the precise threshold can vary year by year.
+The Trump Administration will likely require significant additional proof of income, assets, and debts

 Remember: Marriage based green cards are available to same sex couples too.

-If you have any questions about the process of obtaining a green card through Adjustment of Status, please contact us below.
+If you have any questions about the process of obtaining a green card through Adjustment of Status, please contact us at info@dyer-harris.com.

 Featured Posts